 Citrus Snow Recipie

 Recipe for Making Vegetarian Citrus Snow.

 Being a vegetarian doesn't mean that you have to avoid desserts that are set using gelatine, you can always switch to using Agar, a suitable veggie alternative.
 It works just as well as non-veggie gelatine and is guilt free.

-This citrus snow dessert is wonderfully sharp and fresh tasting, it is the perfect thing to serve after a rich meal.It makes a great tasing, lighter alternative to the more traditional ice cream or cream.
-The citrus snow looks very impressive piled high in tall sparkling glasses dewcorated with lemon zest or lemon skin twists.
+This citrus snow dessert is wonderfully sharp and fresh tasting, it is the perfect thing to serve after a rich meal.It makes a great tasting, lighter alternative to the more traditional ice cream or cream.
+The citrus snow looks very impressive piled high in tall sparkling glasses decorated with lemon zest or lemon skin twists.

 I also like to use martini glasses and decorate the citrus snow with lime zest and an orange twist.
 This is what I would call an adult dessert, some children do like the tart citrus taste but I’ve found it can be a little bit too sharp tasting for most of them.

 My own children liked this snow with some raspberry or strawberry syrup poured over it to sweeten it up a bit.
 To make it even more special try substituting a fluid ounce or two of Cointreau for the water.
 Gran Marnier works well too.
 Of course, this version is also for adults only.